-Question of the Day: What percent of minors (under 18 years of age) have had their identity stolen?
+Question of the Day: How many minors (under 18 years of age) have had their identity stolen?

 - Why do you think that this happens (ID theft) so frequently to minors?

 - What would you do if you found out that someone was using your Social Security number to open accounts?

 - How can you check to make sure this hasn't happened to you?

 Behind the numbers (Identity Force):

 "Consider these identity theft statistics:

 - Consumers filed 2.2 million fraud reports last year, accounting for $3.3 billion in losses